Feature Generation

 - time_seriespd.DataFrame, shape (n_samples, 1), optional, default:

-.
-Also, if provided the output DataFrame is going to be re-indexed with the index oftime_series
+start_dateandend_dateare going to be overwritten with the start and end date of the index oftime_series.
+Also, if provided the output DataFrame is going to be re-indexed with the index oftime_series, using the chosenreindex_method.

 Returns